 The Rev. Eric R. Andræ has been the Campus Pastor at First Trinity Lutheran Church and Luther House student center since February 2001.
 As such, he is the most experienced full-time campus minister in Pittsburgh.
 He serves as the chaplain for Lutheran Student Fellowship and International Student Ministry, working with students from the University of Pittsburgh, Carnegie Mellon University, Chatham University, Carlow University, Duquesne University, Point Park, Community College of Allegheny County, Robert Morris University, etc. Pastor Andræ also serves on the Beatrice Institute Advisory Council and as the President of the International Giertz Society (English Language Section), and has been published in numerous journals and books in North America and Europe.
 He has served two terms as the chair of the University of Pittsburgh Association of Chaplaincies, and is also a member of the Carnegie Mellon Council of Religious Advisors and the Chatham Multi-Faith Council.
 Pastor Andræ is the Rector of the Augsburg Academy in Pittsburgh, as well.
 He is a graduate of Valparaiso University, with a B.A. in 1993 (Political Science and Journalism), and of Concordia Seminary, where he earned his Master of Divinity in 1997 (Systematic Theology) and his Master of Sacred Theology in 2003 (Thesis on Pastoral Care).
 In summer 1998 he was a visiting research scholar at Uppsala University, Sweden.

 A native of Sweden, he is married to Paola, a real estate agent and native of Mexico; they have two children, Linnea Michelina, born December 2007, and Annika Juliette, born March 2011.

 “Every time I hear Pastor Andræ speak, I am inspired and impressed.
 He does not cut corners.
 He presents a Christian message that is strong; it’s open but tough; it puts demands on folks.
-His message about the meaning of Jesus is of real significance because he does not try to be ‘clever.'” – Mike Turzai, House Majority Leader, Penn.
-House of Representatives
+His message about the meaning of Jesus is of real significance because he does not try to be ‘clever.'” – Mike Turzai, former Pennsylvania Speaker of the House

 A Greeting from the Chaplain